ENCCS/veloxchem-hpc/content/scf-scaling-study.rst

          Plot the speedup of ``FockBuild`` with respect to the number of nodes.

-   .. tab:: Weak scaling: guanine oligomers
+   .. tab:: Scaling of SCF: guanine oligomers

       #.
 Run the guanine monomer (``g1.inp``), dimer (``g2.inp``), trimer
          (``g3.inp``), and tetramer (``g4.inp``) on 1, 2, 3, and 4 nodes,